linkerd/website/linkerd.io/content/blog/serverless-service-mesh-with-knative.md

     (make note of URL field because we'll use it in the next steps)

-3. Make a Request to the Service
+* **Make a Request to the Service**

     With the Knative Service deployed, we can make a request to the service using `curl`

-    1. Get the hostname for the service from the step above.
-The value will be something like `helloworld-go.default.example.com`
+    * Get the hostname for the service from the step above.
+The value will be something like: `helloworld-go.default.example.com`
-    2. Use kubectl to port forward the traffic to the Ambassador service
+    * Use kubectl to port forward the traffic to the Ambassador service
-        1. `kubectl port-forward -n ambassador svc/ambassador 8080:80`
+        * `kubectl port-forward -n ambassador svc/ambassador 8080:80`
-        2. If you're curious, you can see the details of the ambassador Service resource with: `kubectl get svc -n ambassador ambassador`
+        * If you're curious, you can see the details of the ambassador Service resource with: `kubectl get svc -n ambassador ambassador`
-    3. Send the request: `curl -v -H "HOST: <value from step 1 above>" http://<value from step 2 above>`
+    * Send the request: `curl -v -H "HOST: <value from step 1 above>" http://<value from step 2 above>`
-        3. If you've followed the steps exactly, the command will look like:
+        * If you've followed the steps exactly, the command will look like:
         `curl -v -H "HOST: helloworld-go.default.example.com" http://localhost:8080`

     With everything working, you should see a response with: